-Unused email addresses, for example, employees who left the company, are a popular cyber weapon because it’s an open door into an organization’s systems and resources within their on-premises or hybrid identity environments.
+Unused email addresses, for example, employees who left the company, are a popular cyber weapon because it’s an open door into an organization’s systems and resources within their on-premises or hybrid identity environments or in an enterprise hybrid cloud.
 It’s not surprising that it continues to be the most common infection vector for attacks.
 For active email addresses, with attachments disguised as innocuous files or links to a software download, one click leads to the ransomware infection.

 The ransomware infection is caused by visiting a compromised website, usually with an old browser, software plug-in or unpatched third-party application.
 The infected website runs an exploit kit that looks for unpatched vulnerabilities.

 Internet-exposed RDP sessions are common means of infecting computers.
 Ideally, such sessions are used to remotely log in to Windows’ computers and allow the user to securely control the computer.
 Unfortunately, hackers have become skilled in initiating a brute force attack on these exposed computers.
 In exploiting RDP vulnerabilities, hackers use brute force attacks and credentials purchased on Dark Web marketplaces.

 In 2018, enterprises accounted for 81% of ransomware attack as the shift from consumer to business targets accelerated.
 The chief infiltration vector was email campaigns (Symantec ISTR19).
 There was also a pivot to targeted ransomware attack and big game hunting, where attackers break in, survey a network, move laterally, and delete backups before encryption.